 He is.

-He's the fly buzzing around the ice cream at the social on Sunday afternoon.
+He's the fly buzzing around the ice cream at the social on Sunday afternoon or the grill or whatever.

-They just can't, no matter what they do, he won't go away.
+No matter what they do, he won't go away.

-Plus Debbie Blabbermouth.
+Plus, Debbie Blabbermouth.

-Uh Jay in Hyannisport, Massachusetts, your next.
+Jay in Hyannisport, Massachusetts, you're next.

 It's great to have you with us on the EIB network.